geopandas/pyogrio/docs/source/install.md

 ```

 This requires compatible versions of `GDAL` and `numpy` from `conda-forge` for
-raw I/O support and `geopandas`, `pygeos`, and their dependencies for GeoDataFrame
+raw I/O support and `geopandas` and their dependencies for GeoDataFrame
 I/O support.

 ### PyPI